 We also provide cleaning materials, toilet paper, soaps, washing up liquid, dishwasher tablets, bin liners.

 There is an electric hairdryer, washing machine, ironing board, electric iron and a drying rack at the villa for your use.

 There is no charge for the use of the villa's safety deposit box, but we do ask for a 20 Euros returnable cash deposit for the key, because they are expensive to replace.

-The villa is fully cleaned for the start of your tenancy and a change of bed linen etc. is supplied weekly.
+The villa is fully cleaned for the start of your tenancy.

 Prior to your arrival, we will send you our Information Sheet with all necessary information about the villa and generally.
 It includes detailed road directions from the airport.